 Now it’s your turn to be a team of designers, and your job is to design your own research station to match Halley’s scientific and living capabilities!

 Situated on the Brunt Ice Shelf, Halley is the remotest of the British research stations.
-Halley was first built in 1956 and has since been rebuilt four times.
-During the summer months about 65 people live and work at Halley V, but for nine months of the year, the research station is completely cut off from the outside world.
+Halley was first built in 1956 and has since been rebuilt five times.
+During the summer months about 65 people live and work at Halley VI, but for nine months of the year, the research station is completely cut off from the outside world.
 Fifteen or so people brave it out during the winter when temperatures can fall to -50 degrees C and there is almost 24 hour darkness for three months.

 Which group in the class would win the contract?

 Find out more information about building Halley VI from the people that designed it, Hugh Broughton Architects